 BarnRaisers Case Studies

-INSIGHT: Tortillaland’s advocates have such powerful conviction about the brand in social media; their advocacy can help persaude others to buy.
+INSIGHT: Tortillaland’s advocates have such powerful convictions about the brand in social media; their advocacy can help persuade others to buy.
 So we put them to work.

-SOLUTION: TortillaLand creates outreach by: 1) Building blogger relations with blogger who are writing to their audiences about the brand and 2) conducting social sweepstakes on Facebook to distribute coupons and create email lists and 3) enouraging reviews.
+SOLUTION: TortillaLand creates outreach by 1) Building blogger relations with bloggers who are writing to their audiences about the brand and 2) conducting social sweepstakes on Facebook to distribute coupons and create email lists and 3) encouraging reviews.
 The objective, in this one of our BarnRaisers Case Studies, is to create awareness and build brand relationships through “earned” media that rivals anything that could have been created through “paid” media.

 Johnson & Johnson

-How a company capitalizes on the online consumer journey
+How a company capitalizes on the customer journey online

 SITUATION: Johnson & Johnson Vision is the leader in LASIK surgery with iLASIK, often referred to as “blade-free LASIK.”
-It offers the traditional benefits of LASIK while improving both the quality and the accuracy.
-But, even with superior technology, there are other alternatives and the decision to pursue eye surgery is typtically 12-18 months.
+It offers the traditional benefits of LASIK while improving both quality and accuracy.
+But, even with superior technology, there are other alternatives and the decision to pursue eye surgery is typically 12-18 months.

 SOLUTION: In this one of our BarnRaisers Case Studies, a Direct-to-Consumer (DTC) effort that includes Search Engine Optimization (SEO), Search Engine Marketing (SEM) or Paid Search and a Facebook community is executed for outreach.
-Then, a website experience that includes an educational blog, Frequently Asked Questions (FAQ’s), a Quiz to determine readiness for iLASIK surgery and a Surgeon Locator is implemented.
-Tracking that measures the journey from inital awareness to a surgeon consultation is put in place.
-The customer journey that occurs online is executed, monitored and with reporting every month.
+Then, a website experience that includes an educational blog, Frequently Asked Questions (FAQ’s), a Quiz to determine readiness for iLASIK surgery, and a Surgeon Locator is implemented.
+Tracking that measures the journey from initial awareness to a surgeon consultation is put in place.
+The customer journey that occurs online is executed, monitored, and with reporting every month.